pensjonatus/flash-fiction/blog/writers-block.md

 ---
-title: "Writer's Block"
+title: Writer's Block
 date: '2015-01-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 He was sitting in his study in front of a blank electronic page.
 It was his